 Your roster can have one player that has two additional skills.
 Both skills must be normal skills and the second skill has a cost of 30,000 gold pieces.
-These skills can be added at different times in the event.

-Star players may not receive additional skills or stat upgrades.
+Star players may not receive additional skills.

 TIME & CLOCK

-This system can allow a coach to play several turns in a row: a coach will be unabled to do any voluntary actions if he runs out of time in the pool – ex.: cannot try to intercept a pass, but still will roll armour and injury rolls if an opposing player is knocked down.
+This system can allow a coach to play several turns in a row: a coach will be unable to do any voluntary actions if he runs out of time in the pool – ex.: cannot try to intercept a pass, but still will roll armour and injury rolls if an opposing player is knocked down.

 The round ends when the time on the big screen ends.
 After that, any roll or play will not be considered, and the score will be the one at the moment of the end of the round.